htruong/ezpi4me/README.md

 Instructions
 --

-You will need hardware-wise, a Raspberry Pi (Pi 0 WH is the easiest and cheap), a Ponoma SOIC-8 clip and 6 female2female jumper wires, and a microUSB cable.
+You will need hardware-wise: a Raspberry Pi (Pi 0 WH is the easiest and cheap), a Ponoma SOIC-8 clip and 6 female2female jumper wires, and a microUSB cable.
 You'll also need a microSD card >= 2GB.
 If you really want to be cheap, buy a Pi 0 original for $5 in Microcenter, but then you'll have to solder the headers.

+The Bill of Materials should about less than $50 in total.
+More likely than not you already have everything here, except for the SOIC-8 clip.

 ![Raspberry Pi 0 WH](https://i.imgur.com/OcKklYym.jpg)
 ![Female2Female](https://i.imgur.com/SOQtFipm.jpg)
 ![SOIC clip](https://i.imgur.com/ovZ6Ao0m.jpg)
 ![MicroSD](https://i.imgur.com/qwgiGlJm.jpg)

 Have the "target" computer to clean.
 Open it up, make sure that it has a SOIC-8 flash chip. **MAKE VERY SURE** the chip is 3.3V or 3.3V-tolerant.
 Many